 Reporting periods are nine weeks in length, at the end of which students receive a report card.
-The report card is meant to assist parents to receive an accurate picture of their child's growth and academic performance.
-A Parent/Teacher conference is held during the first and third quarters.
+The report card is meant to assist parents in receiving an accurate picture of their child's growth and academic performance.
+Parent/Teacher conferences are held during the first and third quarters.

-KINDERGARTEN report cards are standards-based and will address information in the following areas: Language Arts, Mathematics, Physical Growth and Social and Emotional Learning.
+KINDERGARTEN report cards are standards-based and address information in the following areas: Language Arts, Mathematics, Physical Growth and Social and Emotional Learning.
 Kindergarten achievement is based on meeting benchmarks established by the State of Alaska and are explained as follows: